 South Elgin High School Social Workers

-The social workers at South Elgin High School are Mr. Mike Grondin, Ms. Genevieve Hebeka, and Mrs. Megan Quinn.
+The social workers at South Elgin High School are Mr. Mike Grondin, Mrs. Genevieve Hebeka, Ms. Giana Villanueva ,and Mrs. Megan Quinn.
 We are committed to helping you grow and experience positive personal changes throughout your time here at SEHS.
 While you and most of your friends will enjoy a smooth and positive high school experience, some of you may encounter social/emotional challenges along the way.
-If you or your friend are in a situation which disrupts your ability to be focused and productive at school we are available to help!
+If you or your friend are in a situation that disrupts your ability to be focused and productive at school, we are available to help!

 Some of the most common issues that we encounter include:

 - Personal: Extreme feelings of worry, stress, anger, frustration, sadness, depression, confusion (confidential)

 - Social: Conflict with a teacher, friend, or student; concern for a friend; a break-up; a place to work things out with another student (confidential)

 - Family: Serious conflict or concern for a relative, family crisis (illness, incarceration, death), kicked out of home, desire to run away, domestic violence between parents, divorce/separation of parents (confidential)

 - Safety Concerns: (NOT Confidential)

 - Knowledge of an unsafe situation at school

 - Someone is hurting or going to hurt you

 - Someone wanting to hurt him/herself